hbr-l/polypy/docs/guide.md

 book = plp.OrderBook(...)

-market_id = "..."   # market ID to which the token belongs to
-timestamp = ...     # int: time of order book generation in millis book.hash(market_id, timestamp)
+market_id = "..."   # market ID to which the token belongs to (do not confuse it with the token ID!) timestamp = ...     # int: time of order book generation in millis book.hash(market_id, timestamp)
 ````